7 Divinely Delicious Waikiki Breakfast Spots You Just Have to Try

 How’s the wait?

 They don’t take reservations.
 The line system here is to queue up at the stairs and wait your turn.
 During popular times, the line can get long but it moves pretty fast.
-Unfortunately, there’s no shade while you wait and nowhere to sit.

 Cream Pot Waikiki Wait Line